viktornikolov069/NoteApp/README.md

 **TO DO**
 * [ ] Fix the RecycleView DiffUtil bug.

-## Video Walkthrough
+## Video Of RecyclerView Bug

-Here's a walkthrough of implemented user stories:
+Here's a video of the bug.

 <img src='https://github.com/viktornikolov069/NoteApp/blob/master/note_app_recycle_bug.gif' />